Designer Jaclyn Hodes Talks Conscious Clothing

 You've said that color is currently the driving force in your collections.
 Can you elaborate on this and tell us how it relates to your use of natural, plant-based dyes?
 I am basing each collection on a place that has left a lasting impression on me.
 There are sights and sounds and other experiences of a destination, but I am currently trying to capture all sensations through the color palette.
 Plant-based dyes are not only more healthful for the individual and the planet, but they're vibrationally more conscious.
 They carry the essences of the plants used and also of the intentions you place into them.
 I think that's the inexplicable ingredient in why people find the pieces so special.

+You cite your Kundalini yoga practice as part of what inspired you to create an ethical label.
+How does it influence you as a designer?
+Your silhouettes and fabric choices suggest a woman who is very connected to her body.
 My studies and practice of Kundalini Yoga have transformed my life on all levels.
 I'd studied yoga for nearly a decade prior to stepping into Hari Kaur Khalsa's class at Golden Bridge one summer six years ago.
 Lots of things began to come into focus for me, and although my habits shifted gradually over time, I took on many features of the lifestyle and this spiritual path.
 This includes caring for the body so that you can more easily meditate and remain neutral when "off the mat."

 There was also a particular emphasis not discussed in other yogas about spiritual dress and general decorum that really resonated with me.
 It was dressing oneself according to one's "royal projection" that really had me think about how I could create a collection that mirrored this sentiment, and which would also align consciously and contribute positively.